Battle leads Gonzaga against Saint Mary's (CA) after 23-point game

 Moraga, California; Saturday, 11 p.m.
 EST

-BOTTOM LINE: Gonzaga visits Saint Mary’s (CA) after Khalif Battle scored 23 points in Gonzaga’s 98-60 win against the Oregon State Beavers.
+BOTTOM LINE: Gonzaga takes on Saint Mary’s (CA) after Khalif Battle scored 23 points in Gonzaga’s 98-60 win over the Oregon State Beavers.

-The Gaels are 11-1 on their home court.
-Saint Mary’s (CA) is ninth in college basketball with 37.5 rebounds led by Paulius Murauskas averaging 8.9.
+The Gaels have gone 11-1 at home.
+Saint Mary’s (CA) leads the WCC in rebounding, averaging 37.5 boards.
+Paulius Murauskas leads the Gaels with 8.9 rebounds.

-The Bulldogs are 7-2 in WCC play.
-Gonzaga leads the WCC scoring 89.6 points per game while shooting 50.2%.

-Saint Mary’s (CA) makes 46.0% of its shots from the field this season, which is 4.0 percentage points higher than Gonzaga has allowed to its opponents (42.0%).
-Gonzaga averages 8.3 made 3-pointers per game this season, 2.5 more made shots on average than the 5.8 per game Saint Mary’s (CA) gives up.

-The Gaels and Bulldogs match up Saturday for the first time in WCC play this season.
+The Bulldogs have gone 7-2 against WCC opponents.
+Gonzaga is 0-2 in games decided by less than 4 points.

-TOP PERFORMERS: Augustas Marciulionis is shooting 43.9% and averaging 13.5 points for the Gaels.
-Mitchell Saxen is averaging 12.0 points over the last 10 games.
+TOP PERFORMERS: Augustas Marciulionis is shooting 36.4% from beyond the arc with 1.5 made 3-pointers per game for the Gaels, while averaging 13.5 points and 5.7 assists.
+Mitchell Saxen is averaging 12 points and 8.1 rebounds over the last 10 games.

-Nolan Hickman averages 2.5 made 3-pointers per game for the Bulldogs, scoring 11.1 points while shooting 47.1% from beyond the arc.
-Graham Ike is averaging 19.5 points and 7.9 rebounds over the past 10 games.
+Graham Ike is averaging 17.3 points and 7.2 rebounds for the Bulldogs.
+Nolan Hickman is averaging 3.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Gaels: 9-1, averaging 76.6 points, 36.6 rebounds, 17.8 assists, 6.2 steals and 3.8 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 57.6 points per game.